MicrosoftDocs/security/compass/incident-response-process.md

 # Incident response process

-Here is a set of recommendations and best practices for responding to security incidents.
-Please feel free to incorporate the ones that will work within your organization's security department.
+Although each organization’s incident response process may be different based on organizational structure and capabilities, consider this set of recommendations and best practices for responding to security incidents.

 During an incident, it is critical to: